elastx/elx-docs/content/en/docs/dbaas/dbaas-getting-started.md

 * Load Balancer: Implementing a load balancer in front of the database cluster can be configured to detect node failures and also be set up to direct write queries to the primary node and read queries to the replicas.

 * Database Drivers: Recommended Drivers: [libpq](https://www.postgresql.org/docs/current/libpq.html) (for PostgreSQL), [MySQL Connector/J](https://dev.mysql.com/doc/connector-j/en/) (for MySQL), [MariaDB Connector/J](https://mariadb.com/kb/en/about-mariadb-connector-j/) (for MariaDB), These drivers and libraries are designed with failover and high availability in mind.
 They offer features such as connection pooling, automatic retries, and built-in failover support.

+## Difference between Ephemeral and Volume storage
+*  Ephemeral storage option: This is the ephemeral storage that is included in your selected flavor.
+It has a static size as shown on the flavor and cannot be resized.
+It is the fastest storage type we have to offer.
+It becomes a single point of failure because it is a non-persistent storage that depends on the state of the instance where your datastore node is running.
+To have redundancy, you need to set up replicas or other ways to recover from failure.

+*  Volume storage option: This is the recommended storage alternative.
+With volume storage you have the ability to choose your own storage size and type.
+Minimum size requirement is 80GiB.
+Volume size can also be extended later if needed.
+We recommend using our latest V2 storage type for best performance and price.
+Please see more information about our latest storage types here: [ECP/OpenStack Block Storage](https://elastx.se/en/openstack/specification).

 ## Good-to-Know and Limitations